Oullins

-Oullins (/fr/) is a former commune in the Metropolis of Lyon in Auvergne-Rhône-Alpes region in eastern France.

-It is a suburb of the city of Lyon, and is adjacent to it on the southwest.
+Oullins (/fr/) is a former commune in the Metropolis of Lyon in the Auvergne-Rhône-Alpes region in central-eastern France.
+A suburb of the city of Lyon, it is adjacent to it to the southwest, on the right bank of the Rhône.

 On 1 January 2024, Oullins merged with Pierre-Bénite to form the new commune of Oullins-Pierre-Bénite.

+History

+The Hôtel de Ville was completed in 1903.